Whitney’s goal is to make your divorce suck a little bit less.

-Focusing on Collaborative Divorce- an out of court, settlement based approach to divorce, Whitney works hard to maintain civility and respect during the divorce process.
+Focusing on Collaborative Divorce, an out of court, settlement based approach to divorce, Whitney works to maintain civility and respect during the divorce process.
 She educates her clients about the legal process, working closely with them to ensure they understand their options so to empower them in making the best decisions for the future health of their family.
-Her goal is to serve each client individually, striving to find real-life workable solutions for the families she serves, realizing that a marriage might be over but a family still stands.
-Most times, the best approach requires taking the decision-making power out of the judge’s hands and squarely putting it back into the hands of clients, those who know what their families need the most, in collaborative divorce or mediation.
-Sometimes that's not possible, and the case has to be taken to a courtroom.
+Her goal is to serve each client individually, striving to find real-life workable solutions for families.

-Having practiced domestic relations in Tennessee for nearly than a decade and a half, Whitney offers clients a skillful blend of trial and courtroom experience with a cultivated understanding that, while sometimes necessary, litigation isn't best for most families.
+Having practiced domestic relations in Tennessee for much of her career, Whitney offers clients a skillful blend of trial and courtroom experience with a cultivated understanding that, while sometimes necessary, litigation simply isn't the best route for most families.

 Whitney served as an extern to U.S. Magistrate Judge Diane Vescovo while in law school, and as a clerk to U.S. District Court Judge Daniel Breen following law school.
 She began her domestic relations career in Chattanooga, working as an associate in an established family law office.
 Returning home to Memphis after spending a few years in Colorado, Whitney worked at the largest domestic relations litigation firm in the country.
 After relocating to her husband’s hometown of Franklin in 2015, she started her own practice in its historic downtown in 2017.

 Whitney and her husband Tim live in Franklin with their two children and one very enthusiastic rescue dog.
 She loves the Memphis Tigers, Ted Lasso, and strongly believes March Madness should be a national holiday.